 The government's current economic policy seeks to increase connectivity with neighboring countries to improve economic relations and promote tourism.
 To achieve this goal, the government is focused on facilitating Paraguay's connection with Brazil through new international bridges.
-The first bridge, which is currently under construction, will cross the Paraná River, connecting Puerto Presidente Franco in Paraguay with Foz de Iguazú in Brazil, and the second bridge, which construction began in 2022 with an investment of US\$88 million, will cross the Paraguay River, connecting Carmelo Peralta in Paraguay with Porto Murtinho in Brazil, as part of the Corredor Bioceanico Project.
-Additionally, the construction of the Heroes del Chaco (Chaco'i) Bridge, over the Paraguay River, is expected to be completed in 2023.
+The first bridge will connect Puerto Presidente Franco in Paraguay with Foz de Iguazú in Brazil.
+Despite the completion of its structure in June 2023, the operational use of this is pending as complementary works are still underway.
+The second bridge, which construction began in 2022 with an investment of US\$88 million, will cross the Paraguay River, connecting Carmelo Peralta in Paraguay with Porto Murtinho in Brazil, as part of the Corredor Bioceanico Project.
+Additionally, the construction of the Heroes del Chaco (Chaco'i) Bridge, over the Paraguay River, is expected to be completed in 2024.
 Once finalized, the bridge will link the nation's capital to its western region, also known as Chaco.

-Other upcoming projects in the infrastructure and transportation sectors include: (i) the expansion of Route 1 connecting Cuatro Mojones with Quiindy within Paraguay; (ii) the improvement, expansion and operation of Route 6 connecting Encarnación with Pirapó within Paraguay; (iii) the construction of the second stage of the Corredor Bioceanico Project, connecting Centinela in Paraguay with Pozo Hondo in Argentina; (iv) the paving of Route 21 connecting the Puerto Indio to the superhighway junction within Paraguay; (v) the paying of the Route 12 connection section Chaco's with General Bruguez within Paraguay; (vi) the construction of a sanitary sewer system, wastewater treatment plant and improvement of the drinking water system for each of the cities of Carapeguá, Santa Rita, San Ignacio Guazú and Santa Rosa del Aguaray; (vii) the construction of approximately 1,000 housing units for indigenous families located in Alto Paraguay, Alto Paraná, Boquerón, Canindeyú and Presidente Hayes; (viii) the construction of approximately 600 integrated community homes, which include basic services, recreation spaces and access to public transportation, in the San Blas neighborhood of Mariano Roque Alonso; (ix) the construction of the Pilar Costal Defense project which aims to provide a definitive solution to the flooding issues afflicting the city of Pilar due to the rising waters of the Paraguay River and the Neembucú stream.
-This construction project is expected to be completed in 2024; (x) the construction of the National Hospital of Coronel Oviedo and (xi) the construction of a telecommunications network to improve learning conditions and management in educational institutions in Paraguay.
+Other upcoming projects in the infrastructure and transportation sectors include: (i) the expansion of Route 1 connecting Cuatro Mojones with Oujindy within Paraguay, with a total contemplated investment of US\$445 million; (ii) the improvement, expansion and operation of Route 6 connecting Encarnación with Pirapó within Paraguay, with a total contemplated investment of US\$320 million; (iii) the construction of the second stage of the Corredor Bioceanico Project, connecting Mariscal Estigarribia in Paraguay with Pozo Hondo in Argentina; (iv) the paving of Route 21 connecting the Puerto Indio to the superhighway junction within Paraguay; (v) the paving of the Route 12 connection section Chaco's with General Bruguez within Paraguay; (vi) the construction of a sanitary sewer system, wastewater treatment plant and improvement of the drinking water system for each of the cities of Carapeguá, Santa Rita, San Ignacio Guazú and Santa Rosa del Aguaray, Asunción, Fernando de la Mora, Lambaré, Villa Elisa y Mariano Roque Alonso; (vii) the construction of approximately 1,000 housing units for indigenous families located in Alto Paraguay, Alto Paraná, Boquerón, Canindeyú and Presidente Hayes; (viii) the construction of approximately 1,000 housing units for indigenous families located in Alto Paraguay, Alto Paraná, Boquerón, Canindevú and Presidente Haves: (ix) the construction of approximately 600 integrated community homes, which include basic services, recreation spaces and access to public transportation, in the San Blas neighborhood of Mariano Roque Alonso; (x) the construction of the Pilar Costal Defense project which aims to provide a definitive solution to the flooding issues afflicting the city of Pilar due to the rising waters of the Paraguay River and the Neembucú stream.
+This construction project is expected to be completed in 2024; (xi) the construction of the National Hospital of Coronel Oviedo and (xii) the construction of a telecommunications network to improve learning conditions and management in educational institutions in Paraguay; (xiii) the paving of the Route 17, between Pedro Juan Caballero, Zania Pyta, Capitan Bado, Itanará, and Ypejhú and (xiv) the improvement of the Route 22, between Concepción-Vallemí-San Lázaro and access.
 Some of these projects are, as of the date of this Offering Memorandum, under construction.